South Downs Research Conference, Sponsored by Coast to Capital

 Ruth has published many scientific articles.
 She is co-editor of two major academic volumes which synthesize the results of WildCRU’s agroecology studies over the last 25 years, Wildlife Conservation on Farmland, and has written an accompanying practitioner’s handbook communicating key results from WildCRU’s farmland research in a more accessible format.
 She has just finished writing a similar style handbook on the wildlife of Britain’s canals and navigable waterways for the Canal and River Trust.

 Professor of Environmental Economics, Director of the Land, Environment, Economics and Policy Institute (LEEP).
 Brett is an environmental economist working in the field of ecosystem services, the particular focus of his research being the development of methods and knowledge for the support of environmental decision-making.
 He received a PhD in Economics from University College London in 2004, took up a faculty position in the School of Environmental Sciences at the University of East Anglia in 2005, and in 2015 joined the Department of Politics in Exeter University.
 Brett has published widely in the academic literature including outlets such as Science, the Review of Economics and Statistics and the Journal of Environmental Economics and Management.
 He also maintains close links with government and business, applying the methods of environmental economics to problems of environmental management in both public and private sectors.

-Abstracts are invited for poster and platform presentations
+Abstracts are invited for poster presentations

 Register to attend